 - Option #2: Complete the Income Verification Worksheet section of the Scholarship Request Form .
 In addition, provide the following documents:

-- Most recent Federal Income Tax Return Form OR
+- Most recent Federal Income Tax Return Form AND

 - Copy of last two (2) most recent pay stubs